Kaworu Nagisa: Legacy

 In 2008 Kadokawa published a fanbook entitled All About Nagisa Kaworu: A Child of the Evangelion, a collection of fan letters, poems, reprinted manga pages, erotic dōjinshi, and interviews with gravure idols.
 In 2015 Kadokawa published a third book dedicated to him, entitled Kaworu 2015: Nagisa Kaworu shashin-shū (KAWORU 2015 －渚カヲル写真集－), containing unpublished illustrations, information and interviews with staff.
 In the same year the 7-Eleven chain put on the market a 166 cm life-size statue of the character, auctioned and sold for over 1,728,000 Japanese yen.
 In 2017 the official Evangelion Store inaugurated a summer festival dedicated to Kaworu, offering unreleased merchandising.
 In 2018 it was used for features of the 500 Type Eva, a high-speed train dedicated to Evangelion.
 In 2019 Bandai announced a card game dedicated to Evangelion titled Evangelion Card Game; one of the two sets of the game, called Ev02, is dedicated to the characters of Kaworu and Asuka.

 Tony Takezaki paid homage to him in his comic Tony Takezaki's Evangelion, in which he is parodied by Keroro, the protagonist of Keroro Gunso.
-References and homages to the character of Kaworu are present in Spider-Verse, in the dorama The Full-Time Wife Escapist, and Keroro Gunso, in which he is parodied by Saburō, another character played by Ishida.
-Japanese singer and voice actress Chiaki Kuriyama stated that she developed interest in dubbing after Kaworu and Rei Ayanami.
+References and homages to the character of Kaworu are present in Spider-Verse, and in the dorama The Full-Time Wife Escapist.
+Japanese singer and voice actress Chiaki Kuriyama stated that she developed interest in voice acting after Kaworu and Rei Ayanami.
 Comic Book Resources's Kristen Lopez also compared Albedo from Genshin Impact to Kaworu, speculating that the latter character may have been an influence for the former.